OPS-E2E-PPE/VBA-Docs/api/Access.Application.CreateForm.md

 ## Remarks

-You can use the **CreateForm** method when designing a wizard that creates a new form.
+Use the **CreateForm** method when designing a wizard that creates a new form.

 The **CreateForm** method opens a new, minimized form in form Design view.